konpits/HackerRank-Ruby/README.md

 ### HackerRank Ruby track

 * Problem solutions
-* Link to the problems
+* Links to the problems